MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 #### Footer
 ****
 Daikoku allows you to display a footer on any frontend page.
 Since version `18.6.0`, footer management is handled via the command-line interface (CLI).
 If you created a footer using the user interface, a migration has been performed to integrate it into a CMS page.
 Otherwise, you just need to create a CMS page named `footer.html`.
+Even better, you can have a footer version for each language.
+Simply create a footer folder in the customization directory, then create subfolders for each language (fr, en) and add a page.html file with the code to each.

 #### Unlogged home description
 The unlogged home description is the first content shown to the user for private tenant, before the login page.